-- Elementary and Secondary: 0 5 day suspension or 0- 3 days if on a Condensed Academic Term. - Required drug education class (failure to attend may result in additional days of suspension for insubordination) - Suspension is not warranted when a student comes to campus under the influence when used in compliance with the directions of a valid prescription.
+- Elementary and Secondary: 0-5 day suspension. - Drug education class will be assigned to students who also receive an out of school suspension (failure to attend will result in additional days of suspension for insubordination). - Suspension is not warranted when a student comes to campus under the influence when used in compliance with the directions of a valid prescription.